-Four dedicated, women-only surgery suites for breast and gynecologic surgery feature the most advanced technology, facilities and staff.
-An inpatient nursing unit also offers specially trained nurses for caring for GYN surgery patients.
+We also offer four dedicated, women-only surgery suites for breast and gynecologic surgery that feature the most advanced technology, facilities and staff.
+Our inpatient nursing unit offers specially trained nurses for caring for GYN surgery patients.

 Uterine Fibroid Embolization also is available.